 Molecular testing for herpesvirus type 7 virus is used for laboratory diagnosis and documentation of infections by this virus.

-Like the herpesvirus type 6 virus, HHV-7 can be a causative agent of sudden rash (roseola infantum) although much rarer than HHV-6.
-HHV-7 infection is also associated with various other symptoms and signs, such as acute febrile respiratory disease, fever, rash, vomiting, diarrhea, low lymphocyte counts and convulsions although very often, the infection with type 7 virus, remains asymptomatic.
+Like the herpesvirus type 6 virus, HHV-7 can be a causative agent of viral rash (roseola infantum) although much rarer than HHV-6.
+HHV-7 infection is also associated with various other symptoms and signs, such as acute febrile respiratory disease, fever, rash, vomiting, diarrhea, low lymphocyte counts, and convulsions although very often, the infection with type 7 virus, remains asymptomatic.

-There are indications that HHV-7 may be involved in the development of hypersensitivity syndrome from drugs, encephalopathy, hepatitis, rosacea dandruff and reactivation of HHV-4 (Epstein-Barr), leading to "mononucleosis-like disease".
+There are indications that HHV-7 may be involved in the development of hypersensitivity syndrome from drugs, encephalopathy, hepatitis, rosacea, and reactivation of HHV-4 (Epstein-Barr), leading to "mononucleosis-like disease".

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.